GoogleCloudPlatform/knfsd-cache-utils/deployment/database/README.md

 * `name_prefix` - (Optional) Prefix to use when generating a Cloud SQL instance name.
 The name will be suffixed with a hyphen and 4 random letters/digits (similar to MIG compute instances).
 Defaults to `fsids`.

-* `name` - (Optional, Computed) The name of the Cloud SQL instance.
+* `name` - (Optional) The name of the Cloud SQL instance.
 If the name is left blank a random name will be generated based on `name_prefix`.
 This is done because after a name is used, it cannot be reused for up to [one week](https://cloud.google.com/sql/docs/delete-instance).

 * `tier` - (Optional) The machine type to use.
 Must be a supported [PostgreSQL machine type](https://cloud.google.com/sql/docs/postgres/instance-settings#machine-type-2ndgen).
 Defaults to `db-custom-1-3840`.